 English vowel sounds

-1. The portion of the tongue that is involved in the articulation: front, central or back.
+1. The part of the tongue involved: front, central or back.

-2. The tongue's position relative to the palate: high, mid or low.
+2. The tongue’s height relative to the palate: high, mid or low.

-3. The shape of the lips: rounded or unrounded (spread).
+3. The shape of the lips: rounded or unrounded.

-4. The length or duration of vocalization: long or short.
+4. The length of the sound: long or short.

 Phonetic symbol Example Tongue Lips Length Video